Futakoi

 Futakoi (双恋) is a light novel, visual novel and anime television series created by Hina Futaba and Mutsumi Sasaki.
 The anime aired in Japan in 2004.
 It replaced Sister Princess as Dengeki G's Magazine premiere flagship title.
+It tells the story of a boy named Nozomu Futami who goes back to his hometown, moves in near a shrine and encounters beautiful six pairs of twin girls.